A Lesson Is Learned but the Damage Is Irreversible: Content

 Characters, many introduced for just one strip, are often surreal and imaginative, as with a wise yeti or breakdancing giants.
 Fantastical characters, often exhibiting magical or anthropomorphic qualities, include intelligent robots, cute woodland animals, and dogs.

 The plots are erratic.
 Most episodes seemingly begin in surreal realms and hardly leave; others take root in reality.
 Real-world Dale beats up all the monks in a Buddhist monastery, whereupon a group of Shaolin monks seek revenge; these events span two episodes.
 The first 35 episodes maintain almost no continuity between strips.
 The few recurring characters often change appearance (especially facial hair) from strip to strip.

 March 4, 2006 saw a change in direction for the comic; the first 35 strips, dating back to 2004, were retrospectively grouped as "Series One," and all episodes since have been released as part of "Series Two".
 While the comics of the first series generally featured the non-continuous adventures of the authors, the second series consists of loosely connected storylines with each new strip generally having some connection to previous episodes – either by following characters through more than one strip, introducing characters with a connection to others already featured or by making tangential references ("The Earthbound Clouds" pictures both the mice of the previous strip, and Kitestring's girlfriend in the next strip, without either impacting on the storyline).
 Prior to the hiatus, David and Dale were not featured in a Series Two comic.
 This changed with "I Name Thee Annihilator" in which both characters were featured in a comic similar to the style of those in Series One.
-It remains to be seen whether or not the theme of interconnected storylines will continue in future comics in Series Two.

 The strips are linked by recurrent themes and styles of visual play, although the specific art style varies considerably from strip to strip, and sometimes even from panel to panel.
 The styles range from the intricately detailed to cartoonishly simple, and apply subtle, medium-specific artistic devices, as in episodes 18 and 31.
 The strips usually have more than ten panels, although sometimes there is only one or no panels at all.
 The paneled structure frequently breaks down as panels overlap or bleed color, lines and characters into one another.
-Hellman draws the comic entirely on a computer, using Photoshop with a WACOM tablet.
+Hellman drew the comic entirely on a computer, using Photoshop with a WACOM tablet.